 Every person who will be acting as a facilitator MUST book webcam sessions with Anna on a regular basis.
 This is our most important guideline.
 Fast ForWord sounds unusual and it is hard work.
 People who don't understand the program and don't understand the data eventually become poor facilitators.
 We want people to stay enthusiastic.
 This only happens if they connect with Anna via webcam sessions whenever problems arise.

-Encourage any people who are considering becoming facilitators to explore Neuroplan's website, especially these pages:
+Encourage any people who are considering becoming facilitators to explore Neuroplan's website, especially the frequently asked questions.

 Frequently Asked Questions about Fast ForWord Brain Training (https://neuroplan.ca/frequently-asked-questions-fast-forword-brain-training/)